Albert-Ma/study-notes/Deep-Learning/nlp/books/Neural Network Methods in Natural Language Processing/chapter1.md

 ## Deep learning in nlp

- A major usage in nlp is the embedding layer which can transform discrete objects to continuous objects.
-It's part of the training process.
+A major component in neural networks for language is the use of an **embedding** layer, a mapping of discrete symbols to continuous vectors in a relatively low dimensional space.

  There are two major kinds of neural networks: feed-forward networks and recurrent / recursive networks.